peterdemin/peterdemin.github.io/source/13_drafts/05-shopify-life-story.rst

 With the green card, I was free to choose where I wanted to work.
 I got offers from the top tech companies but picked a startup where my efforts would create the most leverage.
-At the time of writing, I've been working at Moveworks for almost 4 years as a senior remote engineer.
-This is the most remote-friendly company with the highest bar for code quality I worked at.
-Post-pandemic, though, I started to notice that instead of building remote-first culture, leadership pushes hard on in-person benefits, making it an uncomfortable experience for the remote minority of software engineers.
+At the time of writing, I've been working remotely at Moveworks for almost 4 years as a senior software engineer.
+This is the most remote-friendly company with the highest bar for code quality I ever worked at.
+Post-pandemic, though, I started to notice that instead of building a remote-first culture, leadership pushes hard on in-person benefits, making it an uncomfortable experience for the remote minority of software engineers.

 .. _h.idhlwuxishkm: